 Most semi-trucks in the US haul around 80,000 lbs, but A few years ago, Volvo came out with the FH16, with ishift crawler gears, which was able to successfully tow 1,500,000 lbs.
 (You Read that Correctly 1.5 million lbs) You can see the towing capacity of this semi, is a preview of what's about to come down the pipe in the next few years if you have the money for it.

 It is more than just motor and the type of motor, it's a combination of the motor and the transmission that is designed to be a powerhouse at all speeds.
-Remember, that these heavy duty trucks, the chassis of the super class C, have been designed as commercial work machines to move earth, and freight.
-So toughness is essential!
-As with other models of RVs, they are built on medium duty trucks on down to light duty trucks.
 Super Class Cs start from class 5 and go all the way up to Class 8.
 While, a class A, is built on a commercial bus chassis, which would be equivalent to a class 4 through 6 truck chassis.
+The higher the class, the more the truck chassis can pull.
+A class 8 is the highest that one can go.
+Remember, that these heavy-duty trucks, the chassis of the super class C, have been designed as commercial work machines to move earth, and freight.
+So toughness is essential!
+As with other models of motorhomes, they are built on medium duty trucks (class b, b+, c) on down to light duty trucks.
 If you are wanting to know a little more about the class of trucks check out wiki for the classifications of the trucks.

 Superclass Cs built on a heavy-duty chassis from class 5 all the way up to class 8, which is a semi-truck chassis, is designed for heavy-duty commercial work.
 This is one of the most expensive motorhomes on the market today, not surprising at the quality of the work going into manufacturing them.
 You can read more about them here, Currently, the highest towing capacity that I have seen is from a small company named Showhauler, that make custom super c class motorcoaches.
 I have a list of the top super class Cs here if you want to get a summary of the top ones on the market.
 Either way, you are going to get a towing capacity of at least 10,000 lbs.